-It seems to me that Democratic politicians and media mavericks have never been more shameful than in the aftermath of mass shootings in the era of Trump.
+It seems to me that some Democratic politicians and media mavericks have never been more shameful than in the aftermath of mass shootings in the era of Trump.

 To hear them tell it, the President virtually pulled the trigger.

-“Pathetic” is a word that comes to mind, and not at all unfoundedly.
+“Absurd” is a word that comes to mind, and not at all unfoundedly.

 In a new video mashup, Daily Caller co-founder Tucker Carlson lays out his thoughts on the causes of such egregious crimes.
 And I think he’s right.
-Preceding his science-drop is a montage of goofy people saying goofy things.
+Preceding his science-drop is a montage of people saying goofy things.

-Among the featured cartoon characters: Beto O’Rourke — who’s promised to fight privileged millionaires, even as he inherited his millions and married into hundreds of millions (here); Julian Castro, the self-knighted champion of all men who need taxpayer-funded abortions (here); and Cory Farticus Booker, who apparently aches to constantly embarrass himself with the dumbest and most transparent political posturing (here, here, and here).
+Among the featured cartoon characters: Beto O’Rourke — who’s promised to fight privileged millionaires, even as he inherited his millions and married into hundreds of millions (here); Julian Castro, the self-knighted champion of all men who need taxpayer-funded abortions (here); and Cory Booker, who apparently aches to constantly embarrass himself with the silliest and most transparent political posturing (here, here, and here).